datacraft-dsc/DEPs/6/README.md

 - Get job result (get the restult of an invoked job)

+move this and get operation schema to DEP8
 ### Get Operations

 Return a list of operations offered by this endpoint